bdo6/hcde438cheatsheets/terminal.md

 ### basic terminal commands

 - `ls`: list contents of current directory
+- `ls -a`: list all contents, even hidden files and folders
 - `pwd`: print the path to your current directory
 - `cd`: change directory:
    - `cd cheatsheets`: enter the "cheatsheets" dir